Iteo/theme_tailor/packages/theme_tailor/README.md

 ## Generate constant themes

-If following conditions are meet, constant themes will be generated:
+If following conditions are met, constant themes will be generated:

 - All `List<T>` fields are `const`
 - List length matches theme count